Raspberry Pi 4 + openSUSE + Samba

 - I’ll use

-your_usernameto illustrate a real user replace with a proper user name.
+your_usernameto illustrate a real user; replace it with a proper user name.

 Test the Samba configuration file.